NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Animal Shape.md

 You have full control over your shape and can transform into your inherent animal.
-You can use [[Actions/Change Shape (Beastkin)|Change Shape]] to enter an animal shape.
+You can use [[Actions/Change Shape|Change Shape]] to enter an animal shape.

 When you gain this feat, choose either [[Spells/Aerial Form|Aerial Form]], [[Spells/Animal Form|Animal Form]], [[Spells/Dinosaur Form|Dinosaur Form]], or [[Spells/Insect Form|Insect Form]]; after you choose a form, you can't change the form.